- Dr. Larry Chase, Cornell University

 How it works

 This course is offered online using the web-based platform, Moodle.
-From the comfort of your home or office, watch pre-recorded presentations on your own schedule.
-The on-demand course format includes recorded video lectures and weekly quizzes.
+From the comfort of your home or office, watch pre-recorded presentations and engage at your convenience each week.
+Quizzes are integrated to reinforce concepts of each presentation.
+Weekly Q&A sessions are offered for further engagement opportunities.

 Platform and Technology Requirements